 Areas of Expertise: Public Health, Opioid Epidemic, Ebola, Zika, Exercise, Mental Health, HIV/AIDS, Medical Research

-Ninez A. Ponce is an associate center director at the UCLA Center for Health Policy Research and a professor at the UCLA Fielding School of Public Health.
+Ninez A. Ponce is a professor at the UCLA Fielding School of Public Health and was Associate Director of UCLA’s Asian American Studies Center (2011-2013).
 She studies immigrant and global health, social penalties on health and access to health care, and health disparities among different populations in the U.S. Ponce has led pioneering efforts in multicultural survey research, improving how health surveys account for measures of racial/ethnic identity, acculturation, generational status, and discrimination.
+Ponce is the principal investigator of the California Health Interview Survey (CHIS), the largest state health survey in the United States, where she led the first CHIS efforts on the measurement of race/ethnicity, physician-patient communication and discrimination.
 Her research has focused on understanding the effects of macroeconomic changes on health and health care access in developing countries, and in low-income neighborhoods and racial/ethnic groups in the U.S.

 Areas of Expertise: Health Economics, Health Policy, Multicultural Survey Research,

 Community-based Participatory Research, Global Health, Social Determinants of Health and Health Access, Disparities in Health

 Magdalena Cerdá is an Associate Professor in the Department of Emergency Medicine at the University of California, Davis.
 Her research focuses primarily on two areas: (1) the causes, consequences, and prevention of violence; and (2) the social and policy determinants of substance use from childhood to adulthood.